 Regular visitation rules apply (see DOC Policy 450.300 Visits for Incarcerated Individuals, facility visitor guidelines, and video visit expectations).

 A visitor who engages in prohibited conduct may be suspended or terminated from video visiting privileges.
 Regular visiting privileges may also be suspended/terminated.
 While a warning may be given as a courtesy for minor violations, warnings are not given to violations that are more significant than nuisance.
 Allowing an individual who is not an approved visitor to participate in video visiting may also be grounds for suspension.

 All video visits will be recorded, and designated employees will monitor video visits for compliance with policy and facility rules.

 Fees & Scheduling

-Video visits will be scheduled by the approved visitor through JPay at least 24 hours in advance.
+Video visits will be scheduled by the approved visitor through JPay or Securus at least 24 hours in advance.
 Visits will be scheduled in 30 minute increments and may not exceed one hour in duration.
 Video visits will be scheduled on a first come, first served basis.